anitab-org/documentation/ways-to-contribute.md

 # Ways to contribute

 This document lists the many ways **you** as a member of this community can contribute to our community!
-You can be a newcomer to the community or someone that is with us for a while :)
+You can be a newcomer to the community or someone who is with us for a while :)

 We encourage you to contribute in any way you can and would like!
 You can contribute in many categories such as quality assurance, design, coding, outreach/research, documentation, ...